This content is viewable by Everyone

 Part of the UCSF-Stanford CERSI-FDA Distinguished Speaker Series on Cybersecurity for Biomedical Engineering

-Click here to register for Protecting the Hospital Landscape against Ransomware Attacks and the Loss of Life
+Click here to see a recording of Protecting the Hospital Landscape against Ransomware Attacks and the Loss of Life

 Speaker: Andrea Greene-Horace, MHA, EMCS, Senior Advisor, Cybersecurity/Deputy Program Manager-COOP-Business Continuity, The Affordable Care Act (ACA), Centers for Medicare & Medicaid Services (CMS), Centers for Consumer Information & Insurance Oversight (CCIIO)